Dale Bumpers College of Agricultural, Food and Life Sciences

 The vision of the Dale Bumpers College of Agricultural, Food and Life Sciences is to lead Arkansas and the world by delivering pre-eminent programs in agricultural, food and life sciences that produce leaders through education, research and outreach.

-The mission of the Dale Bumpers College of Agricultural, Food and Life Sciences is to improve the quality of life for Arkansans by preparing students for successful careers, conducting impactful research, promoting an inclusive and diverse culture, and sharing knowledge to promote viable food and agricultural systems, sustainable environments, healthy families and vibrant communities.
+The mission of the Dale Bumpers College of Agricultural, Food and Life Sciences is to improve the quality of life for Arkansans by preparing students for successful careers, conducting impactful research, and sharing knowledge to promote viable food and agricultural systems, sustainable environments, healthy families and vibrant communities.

 History and Organization